 A side effect of UTIs is the formation of stones in a cat’s bladder.
 These cause blockages, making it difficult for a cat to eliminate.
 The side effects are similar to a urinary tract infection.

-If a cat has bladder stones, they will need medical help.
+If a cat has bladder stones, it will need medical help.
 If your cat is vomiting, and if it smells like fecal matter, the concern is urgent.
 This suggests an intestinal blockage that is leaking feces into your cat’s digestive tract.

 This can be a slow process, though.
 It can sometimes take as long as several weeks.
 This leaves a cat in discomfort for a prolonged period.
 The issue may become urgent in the meantime.